AhmedFakhry47/Captcha-Dataset/README.md

 ```

 ## Examples
-In this repo, you can find an example dataset
+In this repo, you can find an example dataset, and the following is an example captcha image.

 ![Captcha Example](https://github.com/AhmedFakhry47/Captcha-Dataset/blob/main/data/002Jm839.png)